 Aim for the 75th percentile score (a higher score than 75 percent of the school’s admitted students) as your target to make sure you have the best chances of acceptance!

-Step Two: Take a Practice Test to Determine Your Starting Point
+Step 2: Take a Practice ACT to Determine Your Starting Point

 Here's a link to five free printable ACT practice tests, complete with answer keys so you can grade them yourself.
 Take one of these practice tests so you can see where you are relative to your target score.
 When I say to take a practice test, I don't mean answer questions for a section casually throughout the day while watching YouTube videos in the background.
 Really force yourself to live the experience of the ACT as it is in the actual test environment.
 Set aside a weekend morning and go through each section with the same constraints you would have on the real test.

 Why should you subject yourself to such torment?
 Because it's the only way to get a good estimate of where you stand in relation to your target score.
 Time pressure is a huge factor on the ACT, and it can impact your score significantly.
 Furthermore, going through all the sections in a row forces you to account for any fatigue you might experience on the later sections of the test.